lidofinance/rewards-managers/README.md

 - Used only for the tests.
 - Entities expected to be deployed prior to `RewardsManager.vy`.

-### `Mocks.sol`
-Custom contracts, stubs, mocks and whatever else, that is needed to support simulation and tests.
-Not intended to be used in production.

 ## Installation
 To use the tools provided by this project, please pull the repository from GitHub and install its dependencies as follows.
 It is recommended to use a Python virtual environment.
 ```bash